wscs-2021/vis-utils/README.md

-# downcast
+# data-utils

+A data utility package for Brane.

+## Features

+Currently, we only have a single feature:

-Allows for downcasting data files, which makes sure that their data types per column are using the most efficient data type memory-wise.
+-  Downcast data files, which makes sure that their data types per column are using the most efficient data type memory-wise.

 ## Requirements